TimvanScherpenzeel/profiling-research/README.md

 # Profiling research

-## Profiling in Chrome Canary (V8 engine)

 In order to profile the performance of a web application one would usually use the browsers built-in developer tools.
-Every once in a while however the comes a time when a developer needs a better understanding of a performance issue in order to solve it.
-The built-in collecting and analysis tooling in V8 can help with that.
+Every once in a while however there comes a time when a developer needs a better understanding of a performance issue in order to solve it.
+In order to get that understanding the developer needs access to low-level optimisations, de-optimisations, statistics on inline caching and a general understanding of the various compilers in modern browser engines.

+## Profiling in Chrome Canary (V8)

+Chromium and V8 ship with various built-in tools that help their developers during development of the browser and engine.
+Luckily we, as web developer, can leverage these tools.

 ## Record and visualizing performance profiles